 Ultimately, if you take out a loan, you are responsible for it.
 In some instances, your attorney may inadvertently not pay your loan from your settlement proceeds.
 This does not relieve you of your financial obligation.

 No. A lawyer cannot loan a client money as it creates a conflict of interest.
 That is why there are companies that can make litigation loans.
-In many ways these lawsuit cash advances are no different than a car loan that uses the car as security for the loan.
+In many ways, these lawsuit cash advances are no different from a car loan that uses the car as security for the loan.

-The size of your pre-settlement loan is ultimately in the hands of the lender and how valuable they determine your case to be.
+The size of your lawsuit settlement loan is ultimately in the hands of the lender and how valuable they determine your case to be.
 You should be able to obtain a more sizable lawsuit cash advance for a more sizable lawsuit.

-In the end, the pre-settlement lender will assess the risk of the loan relative to the loan amount and make a determination.
+In the end, the pre-settlement lender will assess the risk of the loan relative to the loan amount and make a determination of expected settlement amount.

 To determine if it is a good idea to take out pre-settlement lawsuit funding, you should first consult with your lawyer.
 The answer to this question will depend on a number of variables including the length of time you will have the loan outstanding, the interest rate, the value of your lawsuit, the strength of your case, your unique financial situation, and many other factors.